Th0masLavigne/FEniCSx_GMSH_tutorials/INSTALL.md

 sudo apt-get update
 ```

-**Remark**: According to the official website, if you use an Ubuntu derivative distro, such as Linux Mint, you may need to use UBUNTU_CODENAME instead of VERSION_CODENAME.
+>**Note**: According to the official website, if you use an Ubuntu derivative distro, such as Linux Mint, you may need to use UBUNTU_CODENAME instead of VERSION_CODENAME.

+#### Step 3 — Install Docker Engine
-Install the Docker packages:
+Install the Docker Engine:
 ```sh
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```